libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 Note how `ABORTED` indicates the workflow failed somewhere.
-Yet, `customResponse` indicates that the message was sent.
+Yet, the value of `customResponse` must have been set after the message event executed.
 So the problem is likely with the REST node.

 You could also use a similar strategy with intermediate message events.
-However, these methods are the BPMN equivalent of `printf()` debugging and are limited.
+However, while undoubtedly useful, these methods are also limited&mdash; the BPMN equivalents of `printf()` debugging.
 For a full-featured debugging, use the `traceID` to explore the workflow through Tempo.